Team3128/team3128.github.io/members/index.md

 ## **When You Can Join Team 3128**

 Team 3128 accepts new member applications in **early Fall only**.
-The 2023-34 Application due date is September 1, 2023 at midnight.
+You must be a *current student at CCA* to join Team 3128.
+The 2023-34 Application due date is **September 1, 2023 at midnight**.

 Team 3128 is capped at 80 students - available spots are limited and competitive.